BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Section 11.7 REGISTERED OFFICE

-The Association shall maintain a registered office in the District of Columbia and a registered agent thereat, subject to change thereof in the manner prescribed by Law.
+The Association shall maintain a registered office and registered agent in the District of Columbia.

 Section 11.8 OTHER OFFICES

 The Association may have such other offices and places of business within or outside the District of Columbia as the Board of Directors shall determine.

 Officers and Directors will file an annual Conflict of Interest Statement and acknowledge any personal or financial conflicts, on which the Board shall take action.